ankorstore/yokai/docs/tutorials/http-application.md

 To ease development, [Air](https://github.com/cosmtrek/air) is watching any changes you perform on `Go code` or `config files` to perform hot reload.

-Let's rename your application in `gopher-api` by updating `app.name` in the configuration:
+Let's rename your application to `gopher-api` by updating `app.name` in the configuration:

 ```yaml title="config/config.yaml"
 app: